 Our bodies are not designed to slow down season-wise (yes, that means you can’t skip gym even when it seems like the ‘right’ thing to do).
 Those extra hours of comfortable procrastination in bed can actually cause you harm.

-Sleeping for more than eight hours increases inflammation (think acne, swelling, allergic reactions) in your body.1 Sleep disturbance and long sleep duration, but not short sleep duration, are associated with increases in markers of systemic inflammation.
+Sleeping for more than eight hours increases inflammation (think acne, swelling, allergic reactions) in your body.
+Sleep disturbance and

 Sorry, but winter’s not an excuse to sleep in (beyond reasonable limits).